dylmwrig/DadDB/README.md

 ######Delete Comics
 Deletes a comic at the given ID number or the given ID numbers (multiple number selection explained in the usability section).

+######Read Me
+Launches a read me in notepad that gives instructions on how to use the software.

+######Print
+Launches the default Java print window to allow the user to print out their table using whatever sorting restrictions they set forth.

 ####Exception Handling/Keeping Things Safe
 My dad is admittedly not the most tech savvy person in the world so I had to be thorough with making everything respond clearly and remove any remote chance of bugs in every circumstance.
 Originally I had tried using JFormattedTextField to validate input, but making my own method for input validation ended up being simpler and gave me more control.
 Error messages pop up if the user tries to input any non-integer into an integer text box, either ID or issue.
 It will also give an error on inputting numbers into ID that are greater than the total ID number or less than 1.